lpereira1/openstack-labs/tempest.md

      `nosetests -v tempest --help`

-6. Run a test taht stops on the first error or failure.
+6. Run a test that stops on the first error or failure.

     `nosetests -vx tempest`

-  or
+    or run until finished

     `nosetests -v tempest --stop`